The Canterbury Men’s Centre

 We are very happy to target your donations toward special projects.
 Just let us know what you are thinking.

 We’d love your help if you’ve some time and some skills.
 Give us a call or e-mail us if you are interested.
 A few things you could help with include:

-– Keeping our blogs/web sites up to date, or getting them just looking great with a one-off push
+– Keeping our blogs/web sites up to date, or getting them just looking great with a one-off push;

 – Doing one-off graphic projects for us